{{flagHref}}

 Electronic packaging, thermal interface materials, thermal pastes

-What Makes Spherical Alumina So Special as A Thermally Conductive Material?
+What Makes Spherical Alumina So Special As A Thermally Conductive Material?

 • Mechanical Strength and Hardness: The rigid structure enhances durability and wear resistance in composite materials.